Cancel anytime

 Total Addressable Market (TAM)

-The global confectionery market is expected to reach approximately $270 billion by 2028.
-Hershey is well-positioned to capture a significant portion of this TAM, focusing on its core markets and expanding into new categories and regions.
+The global confectionery market is projected to reach approximately $250 billion by 2028.
+Hershey Co. is well-positioned to capitalize on this TAM, especially in the North American market.

 Upturn SWOT Analysis